 P. K. If a juvenile has been adjudicated delinquent for an offense that if committed by an adult would be an offense listed in section 41-1750, subsection C, the court shall provide the department of public safety Arizona automated fingerprint identification system established in section 41-2411 with the juvenile's ten-print fingerprints, personal identification data and other pertinent information.
-If a juvenile has been committed to the department of juvenile corrections the department shall provide the fingerprints and information required by this subsection to the Arizona automated fingerprint identification system.
-If the juvenile's fingerprints and information have been previously submitted to the Arizona automated fingerprint identification system the information is not required to be resubmitted.
+If a juvenile has been committed to the department of juvenile corrections the department shall provide the fingerprints and information required by this subsection to the Arizona automated fingerprint identification system the information have been previously submitted to the Arizona automated fingerprint identification is not required to be resubmitted.

-Q. L. Access to fingerprint records submitted pursuant to subsection P K of this section shall be limited to the administration of criminal justice as defined in section 41-1750.
+Q. L. Access to fingerprint records submitted pursuant to subsection P-K of this section shall be limited to the administration of criminal justice as defined in section 41-1750.
 Dissemination of fingerprint information shall be limited to the name of the juvenile, juvenile case number, date of adjudication and court of adjudication.